Introduction to R

 area_hectares <- 1.0

 <- is the assignment operator.
-It assigns values on the right to objects on the left.
+It assigns values (objects) on the right to names (also called symbols) on the left.
 So, after executing x <- 3, the value of x is 3.
 The arrow can be read as 3 goes into x.
 For historical reasons, you can also use = for assignments, but not in every context.
 Because of the slight differences in syntax, it is good practice to always use <- for assignments.
 More generally we prefer the <- syntax over = because it makes it clear what direction the assignment is operating (left assignment), and it increases the read-ability of the code.

 In RStudio, typing Alt + - (push Alt at the same time as the - key) will write <- in a single keystroke in a PC, while typing Option + - (push Option at the same time as the - key) does the same in a Mac.